 Clint was also on the Moody Blues' first album titled The Magnificent Moodies as well as several other singles by the group.
 Clint's chiseled good-looks and tall frame made for a striking presence on stage while his high harmony vocal contributed much to the band's sound.

 Though the Moody Blues went on to even greater success, Clint Warwick had tired of the pop star lifestyle and constant touring by 1966 so left the group for a more dependable career as a carpenter and to take on the tough job of raising a family.
-While Clint made a decent living in his trade after leaving the Moody Blues, chronic health problems as well as the tragic death of his son Paul in 1996 has meant his life was anything but easy during the last several years.
-Hopefully, his return to music will mark the beginning of a new and brighter era in the life of Clint Warwick.
+While Clint made a decent living in his trade after leaving the Moody Blues, chronic health problems as well as the tragic death of his son Paul in 1996 made his life difficult during the last several years.
+Hopefully, his return to music will mark the beginning of a new and brighter era for Clint Warwick.

 To see some terrific photos of the early Moody Blues line-up featuring Clint Warwick, check out Tony Brown's www.themoodyblues.co.uk Moody Blues website.